edluyuan/ddm/README.md

-# Distributional Diffusion on 2D (faithful to the paper)
+# Distributional Diffusion on 2D and CIFAR10

 This minimal PyTorch package implements the **Distributional Diffusion Model (DDDM)** from *"Distributional Diffusion Models with Scoring Rules"* (De Bortoli et al., 2025)